Which of the following situations best illustrates the principle ... | Study Prep in Pearson+

 1

-Understand the principle of conservation of energy, which states that the total energy in an isolated system remains constant over time, though it can change forms (e.g., potential energy to kinetic energy).
+Understand the principle of conservation of energy: it states that the total energy in an isolated system remains constant, though energy can change forms (e.g., potential to kinetic).

-Identify the system where energy transformation occurs without loss to the surroundings, meaning no energy is added or removed from the system.
+Analyze each situation to see if energy is conserved or if energy is added or lost from the system:

-Analyze the example of a ball dropped from a height: its gravitational potential energy \(E_p\) decreases as it falls, while its kinetic energy \(E_k\) increases correspondingly.
+In the case of the ball dropped from a height, gravitational potential energy \(E_{pot}\) is converted into kinetic energy \(E_{kin}\) as it falls, with the total mechanical energy remaining constant if we ignore air resistance.

-Express the total mechanical energy \(E\) as the sum of potential and kinetic energies: \(E = E_p + E_k\), which remains constant if we ignore air resistance and other dissipative forces.
+In contrast, the car accelerating on a flat road has energy continuously added by the engine, so the total energy of the system increases, not conserved.

-Conclude that this example best illustrates conservation of energy because the energy changes form within the system but the total mechanical energy remains unchanged.
+Similarly, the light bulb converts electrical energy into heat, which is energy transformation but not conservation within the mechanical system, and the block sliding to a stop loses kinetic energy due to friction, dissipating energy as heat, so mechanical energy is not conserved.

 Watch next